ProdioDesignWorks/ticketing-module-prodio/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 `ticketing-module-prodio` is an  node js client for the  `ticketing-prodio API`.
-Integrate in to any application to perform auth releted user journeys.
+Integrate in to any application to perform ticketing releted user journeys.

 # Features!